 When you look out to sea, nature speaks to you quietly and to your heart, like a conscience.
 These encounters frequently stay with me and often feed into my artwork - creative pictures of the ever-changing seas.

-Looking out over the shore, you see the principle lines, structure and forms before you.
+Looking out over the shore, from an artist's perspective, you see the principle lines, structure and forms before you.
 Then you notice the symphony of natural movements as you look around.
 The repetitive and the gradual changes in one direction which forms the content of the 2D picture surface.

 I usually photograph or sketch these important lines of composition.
 The drawings are made in a semi-abstract, dynamic way illustrating what I’ve seen.
 Sometimes I write descriptions of where I am.
 Or I write down a particular visual quality I’ve seen and want to include in the painting.